abhishek-nyak/Assessment1/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL) version 3.
-See the [LICENSE](LICENSE) file for more details.
+See the [LCENSE](LICENSE) file for more details.

 ## Contact